argoproj/applicationset/docs/Application-Deletion.md

 Thus the lifecycle of the `ApplicationSet`, the `Application`, and the `Application`'s resources, are equivalent.

-It *is* still possible to delete an `ApplicationSet` resource, while preventing `Application`s (and their deployed resources) from also being deleted, using a non-cascasing delete:
+It *is* still possible to delete an `ApplicationSet` resource, while preventing `Application`s (and their deployed resources) from also being deleted, using a non-cascading delete:
 ```
 kubectl delete ApplicationSet (NAME) --cascade=false
 ```